bitflags/bitflags/spec.md

 #### Intersects

 Whether any set bits in a source flags value are also set in a target flags value.

-A flag intersects a source flags value if any bits in the flag are set in the source.

 ----